-- 1 Eligible dividends Federal: Eligible dividends paid to you during the year are found in box 24 of the T5 slip.
-However, this is not the amount to be reported in your Federal tax return; you must report the grossed-up amount shown in box 25 - Taxable amount of eligible dividends of your T5 slip.
+Federal: Eligible dividends paid to you during the year are found in box 24 of the T5 slip.
+However, this is not the amount to be reported in your federal tax return; you must report the grossed-up amount shown in box 25 - Taxable amount of eligible dividends of your T5 slip.
 This amount is equal to box 24 multiplied by 1.38.
-In addition, you will find the tax credit for eligible dividends in box 26. - 2 Dividends other than eligible dividends (or "non-eligible dividends") Federal: Dividends other than eligible dividends paid to you over the year are found in box 10 of the T5 slip.
-However, this is not the amount to be reported in your return; you must report the grossed-up amount shown in box 11 of the T5 slip Taxable amount of dividends other than eligible dividends.
+In addition, you will find the tax credit for eligible dividends in box 26.

+2 - Dividends other than eligible dividends (or "non-eligible dividends"):

+Federal: Dividends other than eligible dividends paid to you over the year are found in box 10 of the T5 slip.
+However, this is not the amount to be reported in your return; you must report the grossed-up amount shown in box 11 of the T5 slip - Taxable amount of dividends other than eligible dividends.
 This amount is equal to box 10 multiplied by 1.15.
 In addition, you will find the tax credit for non-eligible dividends in box 12 of the T5 slip.

+6.3.
 Foreign Income

 Earnings from dividends, interest, or any other type of foreign income are shown in box 15 of the T5.
-The foreign tax paid pertaining to such income is reported in box 16 of the T5 slip.
+The foreign tax paid pertaining to such income is reported in box 16 of the T5.
 All types of foreign income are grouped together in the same box.
 The Canadian tax system makes no distinction between them; they are taxed in the same way.
 The foreign tax credit mechanism will allow you to recover a portion of the foreign tax paid in your tax return.
 Please note that if this investment is held in a registered account, the withholding tax cannot be recovered through the foreign tax credit.

+6.4.
 Foreign Spin-Off

-For Canadian tax purposes, when a reorganization occurs and a foreign corporation issues shares of a new corporation, the value of these new shares must be reported as a foreign dividend (box 15 of the T5 slip) when the shares are held in a non-registered account.
+For Canadian tax purposes, when a reorganization occurs and a foreign corporation issues shares of a new corporation, the value of these new shares must be reported as a foreign dividend (box 15 of the T5) when the shares are held in a non-registered account.
 The event is generally taxable in Canada, even if there are no tax implications in the foreign country.

 However, a Canadian tax deferral may be possible when the foreign spin-off meets certain requirements of the Income Tax Act (the Act governing Canadian Federal income taxes, hereinafter referred to as the "ITA").
 To take advantage of this deferral, foreign corporations must provide the CRA with information on the spin-off.
 Foreign corporations usually provide the CRA permission to publish the fact that their "spin-off shares" are eligible for the tax deferral.
-Thus, eligible foreign spin-offs are usually listed on the CRA's website at the following address: https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/eligible-spin-offs.html
+Thus, eligible foreign spin-offs are usually listed on the CRA's website at the following address: Eligible spin-offs.

-In order to take advantage of this deferral, you must file an election with your Federal tax return. https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/information-canadian-shareholders.html
+In order to take advantage of this deferral, you must file an election with your Federal tax return: Information for Canadian shareholders